 It’s long been the law that you can be compelled to provide fingerprints, blood, hair, and other physical characteristics.
 While the Seo case prohibits compelling a person to open their phone with a passcode, at least until the Supreme Court reviews the case, it leaves open the possibility that a person might be required to present their fingerprint, eyeball, or face to unlock their phone.
 The passcode may be protected by the Fifth Amendment; your fingerprint, eyeball, and face are not.

-Matthew Kestian prosecuted major felonies, sex crimes, and white collar crimes for over seven years.
+Matthew Kestian of Camden & Meridew, P.C. prosecuted major felonies, sex crimes, and white collar crimes for over seven years.
 He prepared countless search warrants smartphones and computers for a variety of law enforcement agencies for local, state, and federal law enforcement agencies.
 He now practices as a criminal defense lawyer throughout central Indiana.
+For a free consultation, complete our online contact form or call 317-770-0000.